18+ | Commercial Content | T&Cs apply | Begambleaware.org

-On Sunday, March 20, 1966, the FIFA World Cup trophy was stolen, sparking a global news sensation, not to mention blind panic and more than just a few red faces at the Football Association who would be hosting the tournament in just a matter of months.
+On Sunday, March 20, 1966, the FIFA World Cup trophy went missing, sparking a global news sensation, not to mention blind panic and more than just a few red faces at the Football Association who would be hosting the tournament in just a matter of months.

-Everyone, including London’s Metropolitan Police, was baffled at the disappearance.
-But the day was eventually saved by a dog called Pickles and his owner David Corbett who became overnight celebrities thanks to their discovery.
+Everyone was baffled at the disappearance.
+But the day, and the FA's blushes, were eventually saved by a dog called Pickles who became an overnight celebrity thanks to his incredible discovery.

-It’s an event that still resonates with football fans around the globe today and while the Border Collie ultimately became the hero of the hour, the story that led to Pickles’ becoming the most famous dog in the country is intriguing in its own right, even before the hairy hero intervened.
+The story is still one told by football fans around the globe, even today, and while the Border Collie ultimately became the hero of the hour, the story that led to Pickles’ becoming the most famous dog in the country is intriguing in its own right.

 Jules Rimet Trophy stolen

-The trophy went missing from the Methodist Central Hall in Westminster where it was being exhibited in a glass cabinet at the Stanley Gibbons Stampex stamp Exhibition, a classic example of a PR stunt that went horribly wrong.
+The trophy went missing from the Methodist Central Hall in London's Westminster where it was being displayed in a glass cabinet at the Stanley Gibbons Stampex Stamp Exhibition – a classic example of a PR stunt that went horribly wrong.

-With the tournament taking place that summer then FIFA President Stanley Rous was concerned about the most coveted trophy in world sport making an appearance.
-But he agreed to the request as long as the trophy – which was to be insured for £30,000 – was placed in a locked glass case which was guarded 24 hours a day.
+With the tournament taking place that summer then FIFA President Stanley Rous was concerned about the most coveted trophy in world sport making an appearance, and with good reason; but he eventually agreed to the request as long as the trophy – which was insured for £30,000 – was displayed in a locked glass case which was guarded around the clock.

-On the Sunday, though, the guard stationed next to the trophy had been given the day off and when the cabinet was inspected just after midday, it became apparent that the Jules Rimet trophy was no longer there.
+However, for reasons that nobody can explain, the guard who was to be stationed next to the trophy that day had been given the day off and when the cabinet was inspected just after midday, to everybody's shock, it was empty.

-Initially, and not wanting the story to become common knowledge, an investigation began with Detective Inspector Bill Little dispatched to take witness statements from senior guard Frank Hudson and Margaret Coombes, a woman attending a Sunday-school service in the hall next door.
+Initially, and not wanting the story to become common knowledge, an internal investigation began with Detective Inspector Bill Little dispatched to take witness statements from everyone who may have been in the vicinity or anyone who might have seen something.

 Police left chasing their tail

-Once news of the burglary had got out, however, a deluge of crank theories arrived at Scotland Yard, hindering their attempts to find the modest statuette, which measured only about eight inches in height but whose true value was priceless.
+But it wasn't long before news did get out and with it came a deluge of crackpot theories, hindering the police and their attempts to find the modest statuette, which measured only about eight inches in height but whose true value was priceless.

-One man wrote to say the trophy was in Wicklow, Ireland, while a certain Adolf Hieke sent a photograph from a German newspaper and placed an ‘X’ on it against the man he believed to be guilty – the Met was now becoming something of an international laughing stock.
+One man even wrote to say the trophy was in Wicklow, Ireland, while another sent a photograph to a German newspaper and placed an ‘X' against the man he believed to be guilty – the joke was well and truly on the Metropolitan Police who were now becoming something of an international laughing stock.